 In this post, we’ll go into commonly asked questions about participating in Prime Day and ways that participating sellers can prepare.

-Note: Amazon Prime Day 2017 is as of yet unannounced, but will likely occur on a Tuesday in mid July.
+Note: Amazon Prime Day 2017 is July 11th.
 Participating sellers must typically submit deal offerings by mid May.

 Prime Day is invite only

 Did you know that there is no way to apply to be a part of Prime Day?
 Amazon comes to you.
 Here’s a snippet of the email that Amazon sent to sellers last year:

 Last year we celebrated the first ever Prime Day, a one-day global shopping event exclusively for Prime members.

 Customers ordered 34.4 million items, breaking all of our Black Friday records with 398 items ordered per second.
 Prime Day was also a success for sellers on Amazon that use Fulfillment by Amazon, with record-breaking unit sales growing nearly 300% worldwide.